petersieg/IMSProg/README.md

 Runs also under Sonoma.
 Expected to run fom Big Sur up to ..

-Read readme.txt tp copy IMSProg.Dat and more to $HOME/.local/share/imsprog/*
+Read readme.txt to copy IMSProg.Dat and more to $HOME/.local/share/imsprog/*

 ## IMSProg